Generality-Mastery/generality-mastery.github.io/index.markdown

 # Overview

-**GnM (Generality → Mastery)** is a two‑stage Transformer framework for symbolic music generation that first **learns general musical knowledge** from a large multi‑genre corpus and then **specialises** in the idiom of four classical composers (Bach, Mozart, Beethoven, Chopin).
+**GnM (Generality → Mastery)** is a two‑stage Transformer framework for symbolic music generation that first **learns general musical knowledge** from a large multi‑genre corpus and then **specialises** in the domain of four classical composers (Bach, Mozart, Beethoven, Chopin).

 <div align="center">
   <img src="figures/architecture.png" width="800" alt="">